This file portion of www.watertownhistory.org website

 was presented to the common council last evening setting forth that the Tremont

-house on the west side is a nuisance and a menace to adjacent property, and
+house on the west side is a nuisance and a menace to adjacent property, and praying for its removal or that some means be

-safe.
-The petition was referred to the
+petition was referred to the Judiciary committee.
+WR

 09 11 FIRE AT THE TREMONT